longkai/essays/articles/2016/fast-recover-your-OS/README.md

 Fast Recover Your macOS
 ===
 From time to time, we might switch to a new machine or factory reset our OS for some reasons.
 You do not want to install every software from scratch since it is tedious and easy forgetting which app you need.
-Besides, things only goes worse if you are a developer because a lot of configurations needs to be done.
+Besides, things only goes worse if you are a developer because a lot of configurations need to be done.

 Last week I experienced this scenario that I installed the public Beta of the latest macOS where a lot of stuff just did not work.
 I have no choice but recovering.
 Fortunately, nearly all my important files are text-based so backup to the USB flash drive really fast(I do not use Time Machine since I have that little stuff to store).
 Finally, gave it a restore.